Baunsgaard/baunsgaard.github.io/index.md

 # Sebastian Baunsgaard

-Sebastian Baunsgaard is a Ph.D. student at [TU Berlin](https://www.tu.berlin/) supervised by [Matthias Boehm](https://mboehm7.github.io/).
+Sebastian Baunsgaard is a PhD student at [TU Berlin](https://www.tu.berlin/) supervised by [Matthias Boehm](https://mboehm7.github.io/).
 His research focus is exploiting data structures in programs via workload-aware compression.
 Sebastian is a frequent contributor to open source code and is a PMC member in [Apache SystemDS](https://systemds.apache.org/) with contributions ranging from high-level compilation techniques to low-level tight-loop optimization of kernels.
 Sebastian received his bachelor's and master's from [ITU Copenhagen](https://itu.dk/) specializing in advanced computing and algorithms.
 His dissertation is on the subject of [speech recognition](https://dasya.itu.dk/for-students/projects/archive/speechrecognition/).
-Before starting his Ph.D., Sebastian worked with automatic test setup and installation of high-end cameras in [Phase One](https://www.phaseone.com/), and full-stack web development in [Zen Data Aps](https://zendata.dk/).
+Before starting his PhD, Sebastian worked with automatic test setup and installation of high-end cameras in [Phase One](https://www.phaseone.com/), and full-stack web development in [Zen Data Aps](https://zendata.dk/).

 ---